 As a Filipino-American child, what is one of the greatest things about waking up in the morning?
 You have the privilege of eating chocolate and rice for breakfast.

-glutinous rice (also known as 'sweet rice')
+glutinous rice (also known as sweet rice)

 Dutch-processed unsweetened cocoa, dissolved in 1/4 cup boiling water

 In a medium saucepan, combine the rice, sugar, salt and water.
 Bring to a boil over medium-high heat.

-While the rice is cooking, whisk the ¼ cup boiling water into the cocoa powder in a small bowl.
+While the rice is cooking, whisk the 1/4 cup boiling water into the cocoa powder in a small bowl.
 When it’s cooled a bit, whisk in the vanilla.

 Once the rice is cooked, whisk the cocoa mixture into the rice mixture.
 Cook, uncovered, over medium low for another 5 minutes until the cocoa has absorbed into the porridge.

-Serve with sugar and milk, evaporated milk, condensed milk, half and half, heavy cream crème fraiche, or whatever dairy product you like best.
+Serve with sugar and milk, evaporated milk, condensed milk, half-and-half, heavy cream, crème fraiche, or whatever dairy product you like best.